 The accompanying unaudited condensed consolidated financial statements are presented in accordance with accounting principles generally accepted in the United States of America, or GAAP, for interim financial information.
 Certain information and disclosures normally included in consolidated financial statements prepared in accordance with GAAP have been condensed or omitted.
 Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with our audited consolidated financial statements and the related notes thereto included in the Annual Report on Form 10-K for the year ended December 31, 2022.
-The December 31, 2022 unaudited condensed consolidated balance sheet was derived from our audited consolidated financial statements include, in the opinion of management, all adjustments, consisting of normal and recurring items, necessary for the fair statement of the unaudited condensed consolidated financial statements.
-All intercompany balances and transactions have been eliminated in consolidated financial statements for the year ended December 31, 2022 and the related notes theres in a counting policies during the three and six months ended June 30, 2023 from those disclosed in the annual consolidated financial statements in accounting policies during the three and six months a noted below in the Recently Adopted Accounting Pronouncements.
+The December 31, 2022 unaudited condensed consolidated balance sheet was derived from our audited consolidated financial statements as of that date.
+Our unaudited condensed consolidated financial statements include, in the opinion of management, all adjustments, consisting of normal and recurring items, necessary for the fair statement of the unaudited condensed consolidated financial statements.
+All intercompany balances and transactions have been eliminated in consolidation.
+There have been no significant changes in accounting policies during the three and nine months ended September 30, 2023 from those disclosed in the annual consolidated financial statements for the year ended December 31, 2022 and the related notes, except as noted below in the Recently Adopted Accounting Pronouncements.

-The operating results for the three and six months ended June 30, 2023 are not necessarily indicative of the results expected for the full year ending December 31, 2023.
+The operating results for the three and nine months ended September 30, 2023 are not necessarily indicative of the results expected for the full year ending December 31, 2023.